OneSignal/thesis/README.md

 - `control` and `experimental` must both be futures.
 A non-async version of `Experiment` could be written, but this library does not currently provide one.
+- The `name` provided to the experiment must be a `&'static str`.
+We use the `metrics` library for reporting metric information, which requires us to either to use an owned `String` each time an `Experiment` is created, or to require a static string.
+Allocating a `String` seems more wasteful than limiting dynamicly created experiment names.